l1l-01/store/README.markdown

 ![Project Screenshot](./Home.png)

-This is a **demo store CRUD application** created as an assessment project for a job application.
-It includes:

 ## Overview
 This is a **demo store CRUD application** created as an assessment project for a job application.
 It includes: